NicholasFarrow/nicholasfarrow.github.io/_posts/2020-07-18-Fake-Bitcoin-Vanity-Addresses.md

 ---
 layout: posts
-title: "How A Message Was Sent To The Twitter Hacker With Bitcoin Addresses"
+title: "How A Message Was Sent To The Twitter Hacker via Bitcoin Addresses"
 author_profile: true
 last_modified_at: 2020-07-18T03:20:02-05:00
 date: 2020-07-18